xteam29/free-sleep/INSTALLATION.md

 ### 2. Get the minicom session ready on your computer
 - The baud rate is 921600
-- If for some reason you're using a different device, you'll need to figure that out yourself
+- Run `ls /dev/tty*`, you should see your FT232RL listed under something like `tty.usbserial-B0010NHK`
 ```
 minicom -b 921600 -o -D /dev/tty.usbserial-B0010NHK
 ```
-- You should see this screen (at least on mac), if you don't run `ls /dev/tty*`, your device might be under something else
+- You should see this screen (at least on Mac), if you don't run `ls /dev/tty*`, your device might be under something else

 ![docs/installation/0_minicom.png](docs/installation/0_minicom.png)